Always Something There to Remind Me

 Portable, flat (about 3 Metro Cards thick),virtually weightless and non-invasive to most design plans WITH a built in wire and optional USB-C adaptor if your going with the Pi4.
 My flavor of the week.

 -And finally, any USB or Bluetooth Speaker for sound effects.
-Bluetooth gives you more modularity though a directly connected USB speaker tends to yield better responses.
-Having one with flashy lights may aid your subject at night depending on what you’re looking for.
+Bluetooth gives you more modularity though a directly connected USB speaker or Auxiliary sound tends to yield better responses.

 Optional but recommended Gear

 -An actual power switch can be very useful for cutting power to your Pi without having to unplug it which will save battery as well as wear n’ tear on your pis power socket.